zhenjia2017/TEQUILA/README.md

 <center><img src="example.png"  alt="example" width=80%  /></center>

+*An example of TEQUILA pipeline including the steps of "decompose and rewrite", "answer sub-questions", and "reason on time intervals".*

 For more details see our paper: [TEQUILA: Temporal Question Answering over Knowledge Bases](https://arxiv.org/abs/1908.03650) and visit our project website: https://tequila.mpi-inf.mpg.de.

 If you use this code, please cite: